apache/incubator-kie-kogito-runtimes/README_DEPENDENCIES.txt

     * drools-decisiontables - contains the spreadsheet compiler for both XLS and CSV
     * jxl-2.4.2 (jexcelapi) - for parsing Excel spreadsheets.

+ANT
+Ant tasks for creating rule and knowledge packages and to verify rules.

+    * drools-api
+    * drools-core
+    * drools-compiler
+    * drools-decisiontables
+    * ant 1.6.5
+    * ant-nodeps 1.6.5
+    * xstream 1.3.1
+    * drools-verifier - If you are using the verifier ant task

+SERVER
+    * drools-compiler
+    * xstream 1.3.1
+    * stax 1.2.0
+    * jettison 1.0.1
+    * servlet-api 2.3

+TEMPLATES
+    * drools-core
+    * drools-compiler

+VERIFIER
+    * drools-compiler
+    * xstream 1.3.1 - If you are using the XML report

 The most common use case is for COMPILER - this allows rules to be loaded from their source form,